IIAndrewII/Bitly-Data-Gathering-and-Transformation/README.md

 ### 1- Write a script can transform the JSON files to a DataFrame

-### 2- Final CSV file must have the following columns:
+### 2- Create CSV file having the following columns:
 - web_browser
         The web browser that has requested the service
 - operating_sys